-Below are sample jury verdicts and settlements with Allstate Insurance.
+Below are sample jury verdicts and settlements with Allstate Insurance in Maryland.
 The purpose is to provide another resource to victims and lawyers as to the valuation of personal injury claims by providing the story of the case and how the insurance company or jury valued the claim based on the victim's injuries.

 How did we compile this list?
 We generated this list from a variety of sources, including our own law firm's settlements and verdicts with Allstate.

-These cases have not been selected as a random sampling and are just a small piece of the puzzle of claim evaluation.
-Don't think because your story looks similar to one of these cases it means that your case has the same value.
+First, a word of caution.
+These cases have not been selected as a random sampling.
+They are just a small piece of the puzzle of claim evaluation.
+Please do not think because your story looks similar to one of these cases it means that your case has the same value.
 Your case may be worth a lot less or a lot more depending upon a whole host of different factors.
 You can also look at how your injury has been valued in other cases or look at settlements based on the type of accident.
 It will not give you the exact amount of money you should get for your claim.
 But there is no calculator or formula to get the real settlement value of these cases.

 - Estimating what you can expect from Allstate's first settlement offer